-The POE AG shall generally convene quarterly but, at a minimum, shall meet three times per year.
+The POE AG should meet three times per year.
 MACs may hold POE AG meetings in-person or via teleconference.
 Teleconference/video conference capabilities shall be available for POE AG members who cannot be physically present for an in-person POE AG meeting.